earthhologenome/EHI_bioinformatics/README.md

 ```
 2_Reads/1_Untrimmed/*_1.fastq.gz
 ```
+There are a couple of options for getting your data here:
+- 1) Create symbolic links.
+This means you don't have to move or copy the files:
+`ln -s reads_folder/*.fastq.gz 2_Reads/1_Untrimmed/`
-Therefore, you'll need to put your reads in this directory (note that the fastq file suffixes should be **'_1.fastq.gz'** and **'_2.fastq.gz'**).
+- 2) You can just put the reads in this directory.

+(note that the fastq file suffixes should be **'_1.fastq.gz'** and **'_2.fastq.gz'**).

-Next, you'll need to put your host reference genome/s in the following directory:
+Next, you'll need to do the same thing for your host reference genome/s, symbolic linking them or placing them in this folder:
 ```
 1_References/
 ```